 to these emerging challenges is the key to a new generation of computing

 research that both deepens our knowledge and advances our world.

 The symposium will be held simultaneously online and across multiple physical locations in the United States.

-From Los Angeles, Washington D.C., Boston and more, this is a unique, powerful, yet flexible meeting
+In Los Angeles, Boston and virtually, this is a powerful yet flexible meeting

 experience where participants will be able to engage — remotely or on site — in rich and